Gothic (series): Arcania

-Arcania (also Arcania: Gothic 4) was released on 12 October 2010 as the fourth game in the Gothic franchise.
+Arcania (originally released as Arcania: Gothic 4) was released on 12 October 2010 as the fourth game in the Gothic franchise.
 As of 2011, with the return of the Gothic rights to Piranha Bytes, Arcania has become an independent series, a spin-off from the original series.

 In September 2014, Nordic Games dropped Gothic 4 from the game's title, with no statement being offered so far of why this action has been done, but left fans speculating that it may be related with Piranha Bytes getting back the rights to the Gothic series.
 Also all references that connected Arcania with the Gothic series have been removed from the game's description.

 Arcania is the first game in the series which will have a new hero.
 Also, it is the first game in the franchise which was released for two platforms: Microsoft Windows and Xbox 360.
 While delayed, the game was also released for PlayStation 3.
 The fourth game was also being developed by a different company, Spellbound Entertainment.

 The events in Arcania continue directly from Forsaken Gods.
 Arcania will introduce players for the first time to the Southern Islands.
 10 years have passed; the self-crowned king has turned rogue and has destroyed/overrun parts of the Southern Islands.
 A new hero arises, after he finds his hometown destroyed by the evil king.
 Great threats await the new hero as he quests for revenge.

 He eventually discovers during his quest for revenge that it wasn't the king who destroyed his village but a rogue element in his army and finds out that he is the only one who can put an end to the demon that was tormenting the king.
 In the end, after receiving his revenge, the hero also puts an end to the demon's possession of Rhobar but it is then summoned by enemies that were long since thought to have been defeated, thereby setting the stage for a possible sequel.